Intro

 The ADME Components in Detail:

-- Describes how a drug enters the bloodstream.
+- Absorption (A):- Describes how a drug enters the bloodstream.

 - PAMPA (Parallel Artificial Membrane Permeability Assay): Measures passive diffusion across artificial membranes.